ebouchut/ebouchut.github.io/content/post/2021-07-22-git-stash-internals.md

 to the file names.
 I noticed this issue in git version 2.32.0.
 This is why I use `--format=''` as a workaround to remove them.

-Now here is how to view **what changed in the modified files of the Working Dir**  of the mostrecent commit:
+Now, here is how to view **what changed in the modified files of the Working Dir**  of the most recent stash commit:
 ```shell
 git log -m --first-parent -1   -p 'stash@{0}'
 ```